mavlink/mavlink-devguide/en/services/parameter.md

 mavlink_msg_param_set_send(xxx, xxx, param.param_float, param.type, xxx);
 ```

+> **Note** A byte-wise conversion is needed, rather than a simple cast, to enable larger integers to be exchanged (e.g. 1E7 scaled integers can be useful for encoding some types of data, but lose precision if cast directly to floats).

 ## Multi-System and Multi-Component Support

-MAVLink supports multiple systems / airplanes in parallel on the same link.
+MAVLink supports multiple systems in parallel on the same link, and multiple MAVLink enabled components within a system.

-In addition to this, it also supports multiple MAVLink-enabled devices in the same airplane.
-The protocol for example allows to communicate over one radio link with the autopilot and a payload unit.
+Requests to get and set parameters can be sent to individual systems or components.
-For this reason the parameter protocol also differentiates between components.
-To get a complete parameter list from a system, send the request parameter message with `target_component` set to 0 (enum value: [MAV_COMP_ID_ALL](../messages/common.md#MAV_COMP_ID_ALL)).
+To get a complete parameter list from a system, send the request parameter message with `target_component` set to  [MAV_COMP_ID_ALL](../messages/common.md#MAV_COMP_ID_ALL).

-All onboard components should respond to parameter request messages with their ID or with ID `MAV_COMP_ID_ALL` (0).
+All components must respond to parameter request messages addressed to their ID or the ID `MAV_COMP_ID_ALL`.

-> **Tip** *QGroundControl* by default queries all components of a system (it only queries the currently selected system, not all systems) and therefore sends ID 0 (`MAV_COMP_ID_ALL`).
+> **Tip** *QGroundControl* by default queries all components of the currently connected system (it sends ID `MAV_COMP_ID_ALL`).

-## Communication / State Machine

-The onboard parameters are identified by a 16-char string (without `\0`) and store a floating point (IEE 754 single-precision, 4 bytes) value.
-This key->value pair has many important properties:

-* The human-readable name is very helpful for users, yet it is still small enough
-* The GCS does not have to know in advance what onboard parameters exist
-* Support for unknown autopilots, as long as they implement the protocol, is guaranteed
-* Adding a parameter is only a change to the onboard code.
+## Parameter Operations

+This section defines the state machine/message sequences for all parameter operations.

 ### Read All Parameters {#read_all}